Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: Rectilinear hull of a point set

-If no arc in the sub-chain $A_e$ has endpoints inside $R$, then at most one link can intersect~$D$.
-Otherwise, we will see that the sub-chain $A_e$ has no peaks at points of $P$ inside $R$: If there were a peak $p\in R$, let $q,r$ be its neighbors, being $r$ the one closer to the edge $e$.
-The segment obtained by intersecting the parallel to $e$ through $q$ with the strip $R$, determines a disk which does not contain the peak $p$, since the length of $\overline{pq}$ equals the diameter of a link-disk and, hence, has to be greater than the diameter of $D$, which equals the width of $R$.
+If no arc of $A_{e_j}$ has endpoints inside $R$, then at most one link can intersect $D$.
+Otherwise, we claim that the sequence of points of $P$ in $A_{e_j}$ has no peaks inside $R$.
+Suppose for a contradiction there is a peak $p\in R$.
+Let $q$ and $r$ be the neighbors of $p$, $r$ being the one closer to $e_j$.
+Consider the line segment obtained by intersecting the strip $R$ and the line through $q$ parallel to $e_j$.
+This line segment is the diameter of a disk which does not contain the peak $p$, since the length of the segment $\overline{pq}$ equals the diameter of a link disk and hence, it has to be greater than the diameter of $D$, which equals the width of $R$.
 See \Cref{fig:linear:r}, middle.
-Then $\angle qpr<\frac{\pi}{2}$, a contradiction with $W^p$ being $P$-free.
+Therefore, the angle $\angle qpr$ is less than $\frac{\pi}{2}$, a contradiction with Lemma~\ref{lem:linear:angle}.

-Since $A_e$ has no peaks at points of $P$ inside $R$, it can have at most one valley inside $R$ and, therefore, at most five links from $A_e$ can intersect $D$, since this is inside $R$.
+Since the sequence of points of $P$ in $A_{e_j}$ has no peaks inside $R$, it can have at most one valley inside $R$.
+Therefore, at most five links in $A_{e_j}$ can intersect $D$.
 See \Cref{fig:linear:r}, right. \end{proof}